 “Grass roots – the evolution of Estonian Cricket”

 There are many sights and sounds you associate with Estonia.
 Imagine quiet pine forests, calm lakes and bustling villages that look as though they have been separated from time.
 Picture cosmopolitan Tallinn’s steepled horizon, the trample of students rushing from lecture to class in Tartu.
 The waves of the Baltic lapping the beach in Pärnu.
-The sound of leather against willow at Tallinn’s Hippodrome.
+The sound of leather against willow at Tiskre.
 Yes, you did read that last sentence correctly.
-Cricket is in Estonia, and the team are doing are doing rather well.
+Cricket is in Estonia, and doing rather well.

-Cricket, believe it or not, has been played in Tallinn, Estonia for approaching eight years.
-Since then it’s gone from a knock about on the local football pitch, to an ICC recognised team, competing in a division alongside teams from all over Europe.
+Cricket, believe it or not, has been played in Tallinn, Estonia for approaching 25 years.
+It has gone from a knock about on the local football pitch, to an ICC recognised team, competing in T20i World Cup Qualifying Tournaments.

 The noble game first commenced in Estonia during the year 1998.
 An Estonian businessman returned from a trip to Australia obsessed with cricket and was determined to make a success of it in his native country.
 He approached a local Indian restaurateur based in Tallinn, and knowing his love for the game, arranged a match between some local bemused Estonians, versus the staff of Estonia’s premier Indian restaurant.
 The result may have been forgotten, but the outcome has gone down in history.
 This was the day Estonian cricket was formed.